Families of relatively exact Lagrangians, free loop spaces and generalised homology: The moduli spaces and

-As a 1-parameter family of domains in $\C$ and maps to $[0, 1]$, both of these are continuous everywhere in $l$ and vary smoothly in $l$ except at 1, so we pick a small smoothing of these families supported near $l = 1$.
-Using relative exactness of $L$ in $M$, the proof of \cite[Lemma 2]{Hofer} shows that \begin{LL} There exists some $A$ in $\R$ such that for any $l \geq 0$ and any smooth map $u$ in $\sD_{f_l, C_l}$, the topological energy $\int_u u^* \omega$ is bounded above by $A$. \end{LL} We now pick a Riemannian metric on $L$, with injectivity radius $\varepsilon$ and distance function $d$.
+where $s_{max}(t)$ is the largest $s$ such that $s + it$ lies in $C_l$, and $s_{min}(t)$ is the smalles $s$ such that $s + it$ lies in $C_l$. \end{proof} We now pick a Riemannian metric on $L$, with injectivity radius $\varepsilon$ and distance function $d$.
 Using this energy bound, \cite[Proposition 3]{Hofer} then directly implies the following result, which should be viewed as a form of Gromov compactness.
-Roughly, he shows that for large $l$, these moduli spaces, when restricted to $Z_l$, live close to holomorphic strips with boundary on $L$ and $\psi^1(L)$, which we know are constant since $L = \psi^1(L)$ is relatively exact. \begin{LL} There is some $c > 1$ such that for all $l \geq c$ and $u$ in $\sU_{f_l, C_l}(J_l)$,
+Roughly, Hofer shows that for large $l$, these moduli spaces, when restricted to $Z_l$, live close to holomorphic strips with boundary on $L$ and $\psi^1(L)$, which we know are constant since $L = \psi^1(L)$ is relatively exact. \begin{LL} There is some $c > 1$ such that for all $l \geq c$ and $u$ in $\sU_{f_l, C_l}(J_l)$,